Singita-23/hello-world/README.md

 # hello-world
 This repository is for practising the GitHub Flow.
-Hello,my name is Singita .I like music and pizza.
+Hello,my name is Megan .I like music and pizza.